sneakysneak/docs/pages/connector-authentication/salesnexus_docs.md

 4. Enter your API Key and click 'Next'.
 The connector is now authenticated and ready to use.

-   The connector is now authenticated and ready to use.

 5. Enter any random string into the 'API Key' field (eg. abc)

    ![salesnexus setup](./images/salesnexus_setup_1.png)